10deepaktripathi/Movie-Review-Analysis/README.md

 Classification Models:
 we will be applying NLTK naïve bays classifier and Scikit learn Random Forest classifier both one by one and check which one performs better

+Random Forest Classifier with BI-Gram Countvectorizer / TF-IDF

+I have used Scikit learns Random Forest classifier, which expect data to be in numeric format.
+To do that, I have first combined the tokenized words of reviews and then fed them in Count Vectorizer and TF-IDF both one by one to check which produces better result.

+First, I have trained random forest with vectors that I received with count vectorizer and this model produced the better results than others.
+It got 85% accuracy, precision, recall and F1-score.

+Second, I have again trained random forest with TF-IDF vectors and it was better than Naïve Bays but poor than Random Forest with Contvectorizer model.
+I got 82% accuracy, precision, recall and F1-score with this model.

+Feature Importance Using Random Forest

+Random forest offers importance score against each attribute.
+We can take advantage of it and know which features were most important